pdqi/vue-markdown-pdq/README.md

 }
 ```

-Each can individually be overridden.
 Refer to each packages docs for option details.

 # Events